theforeman/foreman_bootdisk/README.md

 Set `OUTPUT=/path` to change the output destination path (directory or file).
 It must be writable by the 'foreman' user.

+### Generic static image

+This is generic image type which asks for network credentials instead of doing DHCP request.
+Tokens must be turned off in order to find the host by MAC address.
+To do that, set Token duration to 0 in Administer - Settings.

+- Network interface name
+- IP Address
+- Netmask
+- Gateway
+- DNS

+To use generic static host image, set "Generic image template" to "Bootdisk iPXE - host template" in Administer - Settings - Boot disk.
+Only one template can be used at one time across all hosts.

 ### Subnet images

 Subnet images are similar to generic images, but chain-loading is done via the